 How to Apply

 The application process opens with a call for Letters of Inquiry (LOIs), due one month after the opening date.
 The LOI asks for the title and location of the proposed project, the target species, the project budget and the amount requested from Panthera, and an abstract of the project.
 Students who submit LoIs for projects that appear to be a good fit for the program will be asked to submit a full application and supporting documents.
-Both LoIs and applications must be submitted though Panthera’s grant management system, Foundant.
+Both LoIs and applications must be submitted though Panthera’s grant management system, Foundant, accessed through the green button at the bottom of this page.

 Grant application timeline

-- Invitations for full applications sent: March 1, 2014
+- Invitations for full applications sent out: early March and early August

 *Please read all Application Instructions thoroughly first before applying.